Treason: Federal

 The requirement of testimony of two witnesses was inherited from the British Treason Act 1695.

 However, Congress has passed laws creating related offenses that punish conduct that undermines the government or the national security, such as sedition in the 1798 Alien and Sedition Acts, or espionage and sedition in the Espionage Act of 1917, which do not require the testimony of two witnesses and have a much broader definition than Article Three treason.
 Some of these laws are still in effect.
-The well-known spies Julius and Ethel Rosenberg were charged with conspiracy to commit espionage, rather than treason.
+The well-known spies Julius and Ethel Rosenberg were charged with, and executed after being convicted of, conspiracy to commit espionage, rather than treason.
+The last American executed primarily for treason was William Bruce Mumford in 1862.